socialsoftware/quizzes-tutor/backend/README.md

 ## Start the saga

 Finally, we can start the workflow method in a `@Service`.
-Here in the [TournamentProvidedService](tournament/src/main/java/pt/ulisboa/tecnico/socialsoftware/tournament/services/local/TournamentProvidedService.java), in the `createTournament()` function we create the `CreateTournamentWorkflow` described above and start its method `createTournament()`.
+Here in the [TournamentProvidedService](tournament/src/main/java/pt/ulisboa/tecnico/socialsoftware/tournament/services/local/TournamentProvidedService.java), in the `createTournament()` function we create the `CreateTournamentWorkflow` described above and start its own method `createTournament()`.

 ```java
 CreateTournamentWorkflow workflow = workflowClient.newWorkflowStub(CreateTournamentWorkflow.class);